Federal pandemic funds for First Nations woefully inadequate

 The least Canada can do is step up and work with First Nations to implement a more fulsome response that is grounded in the human rights of First Nations, and that properly reflects populations, location and actual needs -- including the multiple overlapping crises and emergencies facing First Nations outside of the pandemic.

 Pamela D. Palmater is a Mi'kmaw lawyer and member of the Eel River Bar First Nation in New Brunswick.
-She teaches Indigenous law, politics and governance at Ryerson University and is the Ryerson Chair in Indigenous Governance.
+She teaches Indigenous law, politics and governance at Ryerson University and is the Ryerson chair in Indigenous Governance.

 Image: Marc Miller/Facebook